You may wish to see an introductory page first.

 Narrow alleys at Mesta

 The defence of Mesta was entrusted to the villagers themselves.
 The corsairs who had managed to penetrate inside the village found themselves in a maze of very narrow alleys covered by archways through which the villagers could easily move and repel the assailants.
-This layout is impressively similar, although the buildings of Mesta are not so high, to the carrugi, the very narrow streets of the medieval quarter of Genoa.
+This layout is impressively similar, although the buildings of Mesta are not as high, to the carrugi, the very narrow streets of the medieval quarter of Genoa.

 The "pirgos" (tower) of Pirgi